jonathandiep/ITC/README.md

 # Software Documentation
-This document explains and illustrates the overview, attributes, capabilities, characteristics, and qualities of this system.
-The document will be divided into the following topics:
+This document explains and illustrates characteristics and capabilities of the system, covering into the following topics:

 1. System Requirements
 2. System Architecture
 3. System Design